PERMANENT HEARING LOSS

-Noise pollution is quickly approaching epidemic proportions, due to the fact that hearing loss is so subtle people are frequently affected without even noticing.
+Noise pollution is quickly approaching epidemic proportions, since hearing loss is so subtle people are frequently affected without even noticing.
 Noise-induced hearing loss is a cumulative and permanent sensory-neural hearing loss that develops over days, weeks, or even years of excessive noise exposure.

 Once this loss occurs, it is difficult for the person to notice when the noise level is too high.
 In addition to hearing loss, there are many studies showing that stress induced by noise is causing major medical problems as well.